Double-slit experiment revisited: Concluding remarks

-\paragraph*{Concluding remarks.} The computation of the probability distribution of arrival or detection times of quantum particles is one of the last areas where experts disagree about what quantum mechanics should predict.
-While a cornucopia of different ToF distributions exists in the literature, one rarely finds a discussion of the joint distribution of impact positions \emph{and} arrival times studied in this work (and measured in the KPM experiment).
-In this letter, we have presented a Bohmian calculation of such distributions, obtaining a compelling qualitative agreement with the KPM measurements.
+The computation of the probability distribution of ToFs of quantum particles is one of the last areas where experts disagree about what quantum mechanics should predict.
+While a cornucopia of different ToF distributions exists in the literature, one rarely finds a discussion of the joint distribution of impact positions \emph{and} ToFs studied in this work.
+In this paper, we have considered a Bohmian approach to this problem.

-While Bohmian mechanics, owing to the well-defined concepts of point-particles and trajectories embedded in it, is readily suited for explaining the results of such ToF experiments,\footnote{The same can be said for Nelson's stochastic mechanics---a trajectory containing quantum theory \`a la Bohmian mechanics but based on Brownian paths instead of smooth ones given by Eq.\ \eqref{guide}---which can also describe arrival times in the DSE in a straightforward manner \cite{NelsonDSE}.} it is as yet unclear how alternative quantum theories, e.g., spontaneous/objective collapse and many-worlds theories, among others, would deal with the same in a practicable way.

-It must be emphasized that the Bohmian trajectories serve not only to anchor one's intuition, but also to provide theoretical resources for interpreting laboratory ToF experiments that otherwise canonically rely on Newtonian concepts.
-The applicability of such concepts is often questionable, e.g., in discussing tunneling situations\footnote{This is reflected in the interpretation of the latest ``tunneling-time'' experiments featuring electrons \cite{AttoclockReview} and atoms \cite{SteinbergTunneling} that reached exactly opposing conclusions, \emph{viz.}, zero and non-zero tunneling-time, respectively.} (see also \cite{WardNico}).
-Given that ToF measurements are routinely performed to measure/reconstruct physical quantities of interest, a first principles underpinning of ToF measurements becomes all the more necessary.

-To make progress with this question, we recommend that ToF resolved DSEs and dynamic variants thereof, as described in this work, should be performed with present-day technology to achieve a \emph{quantitative} experiment-to-theory comparison in the future.
+While the KPM experiment reported a joint position and time distribution, it is not suitable to test quantum aspects of ToF proposals.
+However, DSE setups do have the potential to do this.
+To make progress with this question, we recommend that ToF-resolved DSEs and dynamic variants thereof, as described in this work, should be performed with present-day technology to achieve a \emph{quantitative} experiment-to-theory comparison in the future.
 A particular improvement would be better control of the initial wave function of the particle, e.g., sourcing the particle from an ion trap post-cooling \cite{FHF}, or using field-emission-tip electron wave packets \`a la \cite{HHBB}, both of which offer better initial wave packet control compared to a gas-discharge source.